LocalRoast8080/AnkiAI/README.md

 3/11 I am going to skip testing for now.
 I looked into how to set up interface Mocks and basic testing.
 Its basically the same as .NET .
 While testing needs to be done I have not settled on many things as I am mainly poking around with spring.

+3/20 While the code still needed intensive testing.
+I will start to transition to working on a UI for the app.
+I will still set up an exception handler but the base prototype functions as intended and better than expected.

 ## Lesson Learned: